sinhp/Poly/README.md

   - [x] Composition of polynomials
   - [x] The classifying property of polynomial functors
   - [x] The monoidal category `C [X]` of univariate polynomial functors
-  - [ ] The bicategory of polynomial functors
   - [ ] Cartesian closedness of a category of polynomial functors

 - [ ] Multivariate Polynomial Functors